open-way-learning/owl-handbook/Governance/README.md

+# OWL Governance

+**Owner:** Director of Orgazational Strategy & Learning (DOSL) – with input from all Directors
+**Audience:** All OWL staff, partners, and stakeholders

 ---
-description: This section of the OWL Handbook provides public access to the foundational governance documents that define how Open Way Learning (OWL) operates as a 501(c)(3) nonprofit.
+This section of the OWL Handbook provides public access to the foundational governance documents that define how Open Way Learning (OWL) operates as a 501(c)(3) nonprofit.
 ---

-# 🧭 OWL Governance

 These resources clarify the **legal, ethical, and organizational framework** that underpins both Board-level oversight and our distributed, mission-aligned leadership culture.

 > **Looking for how the leadership team operates day-to-day?**
 > See our **Collective Leadership SOP (Quickstart + Decision Ladder/RACI-S)**, the **Common Roles & Responsibilities for All Directors**, and **Role READMEs** (DPD, DFIO, DPIV, D-OSL) for the lightweight norms we use to decide, deliver, and improve together.

-## 🔑 Governance Philosophy
+## Governance Philosophy

 OWL maintains a **dual governance model** that reflects both nonprofit best practices and our open-source values.
 This means we: